kexiZeroing/kexiZeroing.github.io/src/blog/start-js-stack-project.md

 Here's how to fix this properly using Netlify Functions.
 The API key lives securely on the server side in `.netlify/functions/nba-api.js`.
 Your frontend calls `/.netlify/functions/nba-api?endpoint=/players`.
 The Netlify function makes the actual API call with the secret key, and the key never reaches the browser.

 In our case, since we're using a Netlify Function to securely proxy the API (to avoid CORS issues and keep the API key secure), the `netlify.toml` is essential.
-- Build Configuration: Tells Netlify how to build your app
+- Build configuration: Tells Netlify how to build your app
-- Functions Directory: Tells Netlify where to find serverless functions
+- Functions directory: Tells Netlify where to find serverless functions
-- SPA Routing: Handles client-side routing for React apps
+- SPA routing: Handles client-side routing for React apps

 ```toml
 [build]